adjust/android_sdk/README.md

-# Adjust SDK for Android
+view source: link_do_site Adjust SDK for Android

 This is the [Adjust](https://adjust.com)™  SDK for Android.
 Documentation is available on our help center in the following languages: